Pediatric & Family Dentistry

 Periodontal disease, also referred to as periodontitis or gum disease, is a wide-ranging spectrum of soft tissue infections in the mouth.
 Typically following gingivitis, or inflamed gums, periodontal disease is the next step of infection.
 It is easily recognizable by your dentist and is easily treatable in stages of infancy.
 The recognition of periodontal disease is the most important reason for you to keep regular dental checkups, as an early treatment will save your mouth and your money.
 Avoid potential shifting teeth, root canals, and tooth loss by seeing your Hinsdale Dentist for a periodontal disease examination.

-What are some signs of periodontitis?
+What are some signs of periodontal disease?

 Been away from the dentist for a while and concerned about your oral health?
 If you are experiencing any of the following symptoms, the issue could be periodontitis and you should seek a professional examination: